MFOSSociety/MFOSSociety.github.io/README.md

 **Visit :** https://mfossociety.github.io/

-## Things you should know before contributing:
+## Things you should know before contributing

 - All pull requests need to be associated to an issue.
 - All PRs need to be assigned to the person working on it.